aman-sharma-nine/fsds-dr/README.md

 Task3 - Back End of web application using Flask

 To DO :
-- build a form to input scoring data
+- build a form to input scoring data - DONE
-- Save the inpute features in an array
+- Save the inpute features in an array  - DONE
+        The most important thing to know about this form is that it performs a POST request to the same route that generated the form.
+The keys that will be read in the app all come from the name attributes on our form inputs.
+In this case, language and framework are the names of the inputs, so you will have access to those in the ap
-- load the model pipeline .joblib
+- load the model pipeline .joblib - DONE
-- put the array to model.predict_proba
+- put the array to model.predict_proba - DONE
-- save the prediction values in a variable
+- save the prediction values in a variable - DONE
-- return that variable
+- return that variable - DONE
+- Change the route to /predict when "Predict" button is pressed
+- Add functionality to upload a file then run bacth scoring

 https://www.analyticsvidhya.com/blog/2020/09/integrating-machine-learning-into-web-applications-with-flask/